AvrahamKahan123/spanningSeeds/README.md

 # usage
 type registerSequences --help to see all command line options
 # explanation
-For explanation of mathematical research results, read results.txt For explanation of programming decisions, read explanation.txt
+For explanation of mathematical research, read RESULTS.txt For explanation of programming decisions, read explanation.txt

 # Background on random numbers